annin-tofu/react-native-messenger-app-JP/README.md

 then run $ expo build:web
-(this will create 'web-build' folder. everytime there is a new change of code. run $ expo build :web this is like running $ yarn build )
+(this will create 'web-build' folder. everytime there is a new change of code. run $ expo build:web this is like running $ yarn build )

 then run $ firebase deploy
 to deploy on actual web

 # react-native-messenger-app-JP